 Embracing the natural light is part of the California look, so go minimal with your living room curtains and avoid anything too thick, heavy or dark.
 'As so much about California is about being outside, often windows are kept uncovered,' explains Kristina Phillips, founder of Kristina Phillips Interior Design.

-'Either that or they're dressed with natural wovens for light control.'
 I love the lightness a sheer curtain can bring to a floor-to-ceiling window, and if you live in a balmy, warm climate, the curtain will bring movement and life to your living room as the wind blows into the room.

 7. A connection with the outdoors